bfsujason/bertalign/README.md

 Lei Liu & Min Zhu.
 2022.
 Bertalign: Improved word embedding-based sentence alignment for Chinese–English parallel corpora of literary texts, *Digital Scholarship in the Humanities*. [https://doi.org/10.1093/llc/fqac089](https://doi.org/10.1093/llc/fqac089).

+## Funding

+The work is supported by the MOE Foundation of Humanities and Social Sciences (Grant No. 17YJC740055).

 ## Licence

 Bertalign is released under the [GNU General Public License v3.0](./LICENCE)